History of Christianity in the United States: Oregon Compulsory Education Act

 After World War I, some states concerned about the influence of immigrants and "foreign" values looked to public schools for help.
 The states drafted laws designed to use schools to promote a common American culture.

 In 1922, the Masonic Grand Lodge of Oregon sponsored a bill to require all school-age children to attend public schools.
-With support of the Klan and Democratic Governor Walter M. Pierce, endorsed by the Klan, the Compulsory Education Act was passed by a vote of 115,506 to 103,685.
+With support of the Ku Klux Klan and Democratic Governor Walter M. Pierce, endorsed by the Klan, the Compulsory Education Act was passed by a vote of 115,506 to 103,685.
 Its primary purpose was to shut down Catholic schools in Oregon, but it also affected other private and military schools.
 The constitutionality of the law was challenged in court and ultimately struck down by the Supreme Court in Pierce v.
 Society of Sisters (1925) before it went into effect.

 The law caused outraged Catholics to organize locally and nationally for the right to send their children to Catholic schools.
 In Pierce v.
 Society of Sisters (1925), the United States Supreme Court declared the Oregon's Compulsory Education Act unconstitutional in a ruling that has been called "the Magna Carta of the parochial school system."

 Civil Rights Movement

 As the center of community life, African-American churches held a leadership role in the Civil Rights Movement.
 Their history as a focal point for the Black community and as a link between the Black and White worlds made them natural for this purpose.

 Rev. Martin Luther King Jr. was one of many notable Black ministers involved in the movement.
 He helped found the Southern Christian Leadership Conference (1957), serving as its first president.
 In 1964, King received the Nobel Peace Prize for his efforts to end segregation and racial discrimination through non-violent civil disobedience.
 King was assassinated in 1968.

-Ralph David Abernathy, Bernard Lee, Fred Shuttlesworth, C.T.
+Ralph Abernathy, Bernard Lee, Fred Shuttlesworth, C.T.
 Vivian and Jesse Jackson are among the many notable minister-activists.
 They were especially important during the later years of the movement in the 1950s and 1960s.